PAKISTAN

 Quick Facts

-• Amoco (now bp) was the joint venture partner, and the exploration work conducted included 782 kms seismic acquisition, processing, interpretation, and drilling of an exploration well.
+• Amoco (now bp) was the joint venture partner, and the exploration work conducted included 782 km seismic acquisition, processing, interpretation, and drilling of an exploration well.

 • On expiry of the permit, the blocks were handed back to the Government of Pakistan.

-The company’s concession rights in Pakistan were located in two blocks near the River Indus in the northwestern flank of the petroliferous Potwar Basin, in a complex geological area that covered over 2,000 sq km.
+Crescent Petroleum’s concession rights in Pakistan were in two blocks near the River Indus in the northwestern flank of the petroliferous Potwar Basin, in a complex geological area that covered over 2,000 sq. km.
 The company’s initial working interest was 95%, and the work obligation required a seismic program and drilling of one well in partnership with Amoco.

 On expiry of the permit, the blocks were handed back to the Government of Pakistan.